Who is leading the AL East?

 MLB playoff picture: AL East standings

-Tampa Bay has played awfully well of late, with four wins in a row and seven out of 10 entering play on Tuesday ... and yet they’ve made up exactly zero ground, because the O’s have won eight of their last 10.
+Tampa Bay has played awfully well of late, with seven wins out of 10 entering play on Wednesday ... and yet they’ve made up exactly zero ground, because the O’s have won seven of their last 10.
 Of course, things could change in a heartbeat: These two teams meet for a massive four-game series at Camden Yards starting Thursday — their final meetings of the season — which will probably go a long way toward deciding this race.
 It’s also worth noting that the Rays largely have divisional games remaining — four against the O’s, six against Toronto, two against Boston — while Baltimore will face the Astros, Guardians and Nationals before ending the season with four games at home against the Red Sox.